chesterbr/chester-ansible-configs/README.md

 (alternatively you can use `-i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`, but it will log in with the default user for Ubuntu provisioning, not the `{{ admin_user }}` defined on the global vars)

-Point the "dev" version of the site to your local machine on `/etc/hosts`, e.g.:
+Then point the "dev" version of the site to your local machine on `/etc/hosts`, e.g.:

 ```
 127.0.0.1 dev.chester.me